WalletConnect/association/.github/ISSUE_TEMPLATE/membership.md

 name: Membership
 about: Join the WalletConnect Association as a member
 title: Membership Request
-labels: ''
+labels: membership
 assignees: ''

 ---

-We are inviting individuals and organizations to join the WalletConnect Association!
+_We are inviting individuals and organizations to join the WalletConnect Association!
 The Associate Membership is open to all, other tiers are available as well.
+If you have any questions before submitting, please join our Discord chat https://discord.walletconnect.org_

+---

-Example membership information:
+Please fill out the following membership information:

 Organization or Individual Name:
 _IBM_